Back to Glossary

 Cloud Storage

-What is How to Organize iCloud Drive Files?
+How to Organize iCloud Drive Files, explained

 iCloud Drive is Apple's built-in cloud storage service, deeply integrated into macOS, iOS, and iPadOS.
 Every Mac user with an Apple ID has access to it, and many rely on it as their primary file storage without ever making a deliberate decision to do so.
 Documents created in Pages, Numbers, Keynote, and many third-party apps default to saving in iCloud Drive, which means files accumulate quickly and without structure.